J-ovabor/projectCode/README.md

 #projectCode

-my projectCode consist of some photo gallery ,My personal photo gallery,a portfolio , a little blog page!
+projectCode consist of some photo gallery,my personal photo gallery,a portfolio, and a blog page.